How NFTs are unlocking brand loyalty | Marketing Mag

 While applications for blockchain technology are constantly evolving, the benefits are clear — it’s secure, builds buzz, and is a great way to build and reward brand loyalty.

 This is a really exciting moment in time for both brands and consumers.
-From crypto and the metaverse to NFTs and tokengated commerce, we’re witnessing the foundations of a world in which Web3 technologies are transforming the types of experiences brands create for their customers to build loyalty, community and connection.
+From crypto to NFTs and tokengated commerce, we’re witnessing the foundations of a world in which Web3 technologies are transforming the types of experiences brands create for their customers to build loyalty, community and connection.

 Robin Marchant is the director of marketing, APAC – Shopify.